matwilso/maml_numpy/README.md

 You can also run more than one step.
 Maybe you would run the fast weights update multiple times.

+### MAML algorithm

+In the simplest case, you can think of it as doing 2 forward passes.
+It does:
+1. Forward pass with W
+1. Backward pass to compute gradients dWa
+1. Apply gradients dW (using SGD: W' <-- W - alpha\*dWa)
+1. Another forward pass with W'
+1. Backward pass through the whole thing to compute gradients dWb (NOTE: with respect to input weights W, not W'.
+This is a second order derivative)
+1. Apply gradients dW' (using Adam: W <-- W - alpha\*dWb)

 ### Fine-tuning